 3. Duration of these Data Processing Terms

-These Data Processing Terms will take effect on the Terms Effective Date and, notwithstanding expiry of the Term, remain in effect until, and automatically expire upon, deletion of all Customer Personal Data by Adswerve as described in these Data Processing Terms.
+These Data Processing Terms will take effect on the Terms Effective Date.
+Regardless of whether the Agreement has terminated or expired, these Data Processing Terms will remain in effect until, and automatically expire when Adswerve deletes all Customer Personal Data as described in these Data Processing Terms.